-- While the Cash Indicator (CI) has risen recently in light of increased equity market volatility, the level remains below historical norms. - " With the backdrop of continued economic growth, we view equity market drawdowns as opportunities to increase investments in high quality businesses.
+- " The Cash Indicator has slipped back down as the equity market has rallied. - " Equity market volatility declined while fixed income credit spreads remain tight. - " We expect increased volatility in the weeks and months ahead. - " With the backdrop of continued economic growth, we view equity market drawdowns as opportunities to increase investments in high quality businesses.